skasproject/skas/README.md

 - sk-gate: A web proxy, controlling access to an unauthenticated web site.
 Replace Dex/Dexgate association.
   May also handle session token for Kubernetes dashboard access.

+## User filter

+A module with login protocol up and down.
+Il will allow to accept/reject login based on user login and/or groups.
+Aim is to offer a standard solution to grant/deny access to resources (i.e. dexgate, skagate) There may be several filters, associated to client.id

 ## Interfaces

 SKAS components interaction involve two communication interface: